 - Possibility (believing that anything is achievable)

 In addition to their community focus, Evolution also thinks globally through programs such as the Africa Yoga Project (AYP).
-According to Evolution, AYP focuses on “core activities on a weekly basis include: yoga practice, meditation, self-exploration through inquiry, performing arts as a vehicle for empowerment, health education (HIV/AIDS), relationship building, and community activism.”
+According to Evolution, AYP focuses on “core activities on a weekly basis [that] include: yoga practice, meditation, self-exploration through inquiry, performing arts as a vehicle for empowerment, health education (HIV/AIDS), relationship building, and community activism.”

 AYP is also community focused.
 Their programs are meant to increase “physical, emotional and mental wellbeing on the individual level while also building healthy and empowered communities.”